digital-autumn/my_code/DataStructures/readme.md

 # Java Data Structures
 ## Overview
-Data Structures that I have written based off of the ArrayList and LinkedList in Java.
+This project is based on data structures that are commonly used in programming languages such as Java or C#.
+The data structures that I implemented are the ArrayList, LinkedList, and HashTable.
-I used the "program to the interface principle".
-Using Generic data types and interface contracts.
+I used the "program to the interface principle" utilizing generic data types and interface contracts.

 ## How to run my code:
-* Install Java JDK 24 (I believe JDK 8 - 24
+* Have installed any Java JDK 8 - 24.
- should work.)
-* You can run my project from an IDE such as Intellij.
+* You can run my project from an IDE such as IntelliJ.
-* Place the Iter package
+* Place the Iter and Map packages in your src folder.
-in your src folder.
-Which will give you access to the Data Structures.
+Which will give you
+access to the Data Structures.